reverscore/rever-media-sdk/README.md

 This method allows to upload a file, either by passing a BLOB object or only specifying the file's path in a mobile device.
 It returns a `Rever Media Object`.

-#### Important notes:
+#### Important note:

-- When uploading a BLOB file, the `fileExtension` argument is required.
+- When uploading a BLOB file, the `fileExtension` argument is required in order to properly generate the file name.
-- When uploading a file using only its path, the `fileType` argument is required.

 #### Uploading BLOB file (for Web clients)